How Much Do Video Brochures Cost?

 Other handheld electronic devices usually cost much more than video brochures, and they aren’t customized like a TV commercial.
 For example, the average cost of a portable DVD player is $50 to $100.
 Tablets can easily cost $400 or more, but the cheapest versions average $50 to $100.
 Even new pagers restricted to numeric-only messages cost $30 to $50.

-For many reasons, video brochures are worth the money.
+For many reasons, the brochures are worth the money.
 They are powerful marketing tools that impress targeted recipients and present messages in the most effective way – THROUGH THE POWER OF VIDEOS.